5 min read

 )

-Note that the value for a is close to the true value of \(1.0\).
-However, the values for b and sigma are do not match the true values of \(2.0\) and \(0.5\) respectively.
-The reason is that we use a dist.HalfNormal and dist.Exponential prior these parameters respectively so the samples are taken from the unconstrained space.
+Note that the value for a is close to the true value of 1.0.
+However, the values for b and sigma do not match the true values of 2.0 and 0.5 respectively.
+The reason is that we are using prior the prior distributions dist.HalfNormal and dist.Exponential for these parameters respectively.
+Since these distributions are positive, the sampler transform these parameters to the unconstrained space using a bijective transformation.
+To compare the results in the original space, we need to apply the inverse transformation.

 Transform Samples